Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/H3 PHD Proposals.md

 - What area of inquiry attracts you to take on a Ph.D.?
 	- Cognition, Neuroscience, Artificial Intellisense
 - Is there something that perplexes you that might be worth researching into?
-	- What kind of infrastructural engineering is needed to navigate the anthropocene
+	- What kind of infrastructural engineering is needed to successfully navigate the anthropocene?
 - Is there a topic in your studies or experience so far where the explanations given feel very unsatisfactory?
-	- "Generalised Hypercerts": nested and systematised Friston blankets.
+	- "Generalised Hypercerts": nested, systematised and compossible Friston blankets.
 Semantic API layer of the anthroposcene.

 Review and reflect on your notes and identify a theme that you intuit could be a unifying focus for your research?
 1) Write two or three words that summarise the possible focus and place in the centre of the Monad Diagram.